roguh/gravity/README.markdown

 ## How to use

+Download a build from [./build](./build) and run it with Love2D.
+This works on Android and other platforms, but not iOS.

+Running on iOS requires XCode on MacOS or the purchase of a special app.

+### From source code

-Download the Lua Love2D runtime and point it at this folder:
+Download the Lua Love2D runtime from [love2d.org](https://love2d.org/) and point it at this folder:

 ```
 love .